What is SOC 2 Type 2 Compliance: A Complete Breakdown

-Why do you need SOC 2 compliance?
+Why do you need SOC 2 Type 2 compliance?
 Is it because a client asked for it, your competitors are getting it, you want to bolster your security posture, or you aren’t sure why?
-While all are honest answers in their capacity, it is essential that you have clarity on the type of SOC 2 report you want before you start your SOC 2 prep work.
+We aim to give you much-needed clarity before you start your SOC 2 prep work.

 This article discusses what a SOC 2 Type 2 report is and why and when businesses should consider getting one.
 Also included are tips on preparing for a Type 2 audit and the time, cost, and effort involved in getting the report.